Super Typhoon Yutu, 'Strongest Storm Of 2018,' Slams U.S. Pacific Territory

 The extent of the damage in the Marianas remains unclear, but the NWS in Guam did not mince words upon its approach.

 "Devastating damage is expected.
 Collapse of some residential structures will put lives at risk.
 Airborne debris will cause extensive damage," the service warned.
-"Persons ... pets ... and livestock struck by the wind blown debris will be injured or killed."
+"Persons ... pets ... and livestock struck by the wind-blown debris will be injured or killed."

 The storm is now moving away from the Mariana Islands — though that does not mean it is finished.
 Super Typhoon Yutu continues to beat a path northwest and has the potential to threaten the Philippines or Taiwan in the days to come.